 Heel clutch is A-OK!

-Thanks to the shoe's internal heel counter, the Trail Scout 2 has a supportive heel lockdown.
+Thanks to the shoe's internal heel counter, the Trail Scout 2 has a supportive heel lockdown and we awarded it 5 out of 5 in our heel stiffnest test.
 This prevents slips to inspire confidence during the run.

 Doesn't tip the scales